 The biggest winner from a prohibition of fracturing and hence shale gas production would be Russia, closely followed by Iran.
 The ability of Russia to impose its political will upon the world, and Europe in particular, will be significantly enhanced.
 Absent shale gas, Russian gas will increasingly enjoy a monopoly in many European countries.
-Gas supply throttling could be used as a weapon of political will, as it already was once in 2009.
-Although the target was the Ukraine, the Slovak Republic suffered enormous collateral damage, estimated by some to be €100 million per day for the 10-day period.
+Gas supply throttling could be used as a weapon of political will, as it was in 2009 and as is very much in evidence in 2014 with the Ukrainian crisis.
+Although the target was the Ukraine in 2009, the Slovak Republic suffered enormous collateral damage, estimated by some to be 100 million Euros per day for the 10-day period.
 This caused gas-deprivation-related recession.
 While much of this effect is attributed to unpreparedness, gas supply as a weapon is clearly real.
+This time around, in 2014, the issue is complicated with the additional military action, so the financial effect on the Ukraine of just the gas suppression is not clear as yet.

-In such a scenario, Russia would also have an increased ability to side with countries with interests opposed to those of the US.
+In a scenario where gas was used as a weapon, Russia would also have an increased ability to side with countries with interests opposed to those of the US.
+Already in 2014 the European position on economic sanctions against Russia is clearly colored by the need to maintain natural gas and other trade with Russia.
 In particular this could apply to not joining in sanctions or other measures against Iran.
 Consequently, Iran would be an indirect beneficiary of this power.

 Iran would benefit more directly from a world without shale gas.
 Prices for gas will rise, and almost as importantly, will be unstable.
 Internal squabbles have delayed bilateral deals with countries such as India and Pakistan.
-Sustained shale gas production in the US will close this country as a destination for LNG, thus closing a window for Iranian LNG exports in general.
+Sustained shale gas production in the US has closed this country as a destination for LNG, thus closing a window for Iranian LNG exports in general.
 The LNG from Qatar and elsewhere originally destined for the US will find other markets that Iran may have targeted.
-In fact today, with shale gas accounting for about 30 percent of US domestic production, LNG contracted to be delivered to the US is being delivered elsewhere, including India.
+In fact today, with shale gas accounting for about 40 percent of US domestic production, LNG contracted to be delivered to the US is being delivered elsewhere, including India.